Supply ship named for John Glenn arrives at space station

 - Starbucks barista has social-media meltdown over Unicorn Frappuccino

 Glenn made history in 1962 when he soared into orbit aboard Friendship 7, his one-man Mercury capsule.
-He returned to space in 1998 aboard shuttle Discovery, right before station construction began.
+He returned to space in 1998 aboard shuttle Discovery, at age 77, right before station construction began in orbit.

+Space station commander Peggy Whitson — who on Monday will set a U.S. record for most accumulated time in orbit — notified Mission Control when S.S.
+John Glenn was captured.

+“We’re very proud to welcome on board the S.S.
+John Glenn,” said French astronaut Thomas Pesquet, who took part in the operation.
+The contents “will be put to good use to continue our mission of research, exploration and discovery.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.